fdivitto/FabGL/README.md

 All rights reserved.

-This library and related software is available under GPL v3 or commercial license.
+This library and related software is available under GPL v3.
+Feel free to use FabGL in free software and hardware.

-It is always free for students, hobbyists, professors and researchers.

-It is not-free if embedded as firmware in commercial boards.
+Please contact fdivitto2013@gmail.com if you need a commercial license.

 =================================================================================